-If you ever have the chance to visit The Dali Museum in St. Pete’s I highly recommend the free audio self-guided tour, it really gives a great story behind all of the masterpieces, if the audio tour isn’t your thing the museum also offers docent guided tours.
+If you ever have the chance to visit The Dali Museum in St. Pete’s, I highly recommend the free audio self-guided tour, it really gives a great story behind all of the masterpieces, if the audio tour isn’t your thing the museum also offers docent-guided tours.
+The museum contemplated implementing digital timeline software to provide a more precise picture of when everything was made.
 And they even had a “mustache tour” for the kids which still gave them detailed descriptions, but brought it down to their level.
 My kids loved this audio “mustache tour”!
 They were intrigued and listened closely while investigating each piece of art.
 I loved asking them for interpretations and thoughts on the pieces as we walked through the museum.
-As if Dali’s work isn’t interesting on it’s own…get a five year old to share his take on it and things get even more interesting.
+As if Dali’s work isn’t interesting on its own…get a five year old to share his take on it and things get even more interesting.

 Our Visit to The Dali Museum ::